Self-supervised Video Object Segmentation by Motion Grouping: Related Work

 \section{Related Work}

-{ \textbf{Video object segmentation}} has been a longstanding task in computer vision, which involves segmenting the pixels (or edges) belonging to an image into groups (e.g. objects).
-In recent literature~\cite{Bideau16a,Ponttuset17,xu18,Brox10,Ochs11,Papazoglou13,Jain17,Tokmakov19,Dave19,iccv19_stm,cvpr19_feelvos,Vondrick18,Wang19,Lai19,Lai20,tpami18_osvos-s,bmvc17_OnAVOS,cvpr17_OSVOS,Fragkiadaki12,Keuper15,Jun17,Fan19,Yang19,Ponttuset17,xu18}, two protocols have attracted increasing interest from the vision community, namely, semi-supervised video object segmentation~({\bf semi-supervised VOS}), and unsupervised video object segmentation~({\bf unsupervised VOS}).
-The former aims to re-localize one or multiple targets that are specified in the first frame of a video with pixel-wise masks, and the latter considers automatically separating the object of interest~(usually the most salient one) from the background in a video sequence.
+{ \textbf{Video object segmentation}} has been a longstanding task in computer vision, which involves assigning pixels (or edges) of an image into groups (e.g. objects).
+In recent literature~\cite{Bideau16a,Ponttuset17,Brox10,Ochs11,Papazoglou13,Jain17,Tokmakov19,Dave19,iccv19_stm,cvpr19_feelvos,Vondrick18,Wang19,Lai19,Lai20,tpami18_osvos-s,bmvc17_OnAVOS,cvpr17_OSVOS,Fragkiadaki12,Keuper15,Jun17,Fan19,Yang19,Ponttuset17,xu18,lu2020learning}, two protocols have attracted increasing interest from the vision community, namely, semi-supervised video object segmentation~({\bf semi-supervised VOS}), and unsupervised video object segmentation~({\bf unsupervised VOS}).
+The former aims to re-localize one or multiple targets that are specified in the first frame of a video with pixel-wise masks, and the latter considers automatically segmenting the object of interest~(usually the most salient one) from the background in a video sequence.
 Despite being called {\bf unsupervised VOS}, in practice, the popular methods to address such problems extensively rely on supervised training, for example, by using two-stream networks~\cite{Papazoglou13,Jain17,Tokmakov19,Dave19} trained on large-scale external datasets.
-As an alternative, in this work, we consider a \emph{completely unsupervised} problem, where no manual annotation is used for training whatsoever.\\[-9pt]
+As an alternative, in this work, we consider a \emph{completely unsupervised} approach, where no manual annotation is used for training whatsoever.\\[-10pt]